 Specialized has used ‘Zertz inserts’ at the fork and seat stays to dampen out road vibrations.
 Stiffness has not been sacrificed, however, as ‘DSW technology’ is used to pace more welding material where required to ensure optimum power transfer.

 Like the Allez, the Dolce bikes come fitted with compact chainsets 11-32 cassettes, and prices climb from £630 to £1050.

-Specialized Roubaix and Ruby: the endurance machine
+Specialized Roubaix: the cobble slayer and endurance machine

 The bikes also feature compact chainsets and 11-32 and 11-30 cassettes, providing a wide range of gears which will offer plenty of help on the hills – though this will mean jumps between gears are a little more clunky and noticeable.